U.S. lenders score small business relief, accounting help in pandemic package

 The median rate of deferred loans relative to assets for U.S. banks tracked by S&P Global was 1.6% in the third quarter, down from 5.3% in the prior quarter, as borrower stress eased.
 But that rate could rise again if the economy underperforms.

-“This will be very helpful for credit unions and banks working with borrowers impacted by COVID-related economic disruptions,” said Ryan Donovan, chief advocacy officer at the Credit Union National Association, who had pushed for the extension.
+“This will be very helpful for credit unions and banks working with borrowers,” said Ryan Donovan, chief advocacy officer at the Credit Union National Association, who had pushed for the extension.

 For more on the industry’s wins and losses, see FACTBOX